-- Build your back strength up with rows, pulldowns and other back exercises.
-If you can’t do pullups you need to get stronger.
-Build basic strength with tried and true exercises.
+- Build up your back strength with rows, pulldowns, and other back exercises.
+If you can’t do pullups, you need to get stronger.
+Build essential strength with tried and true movements.

 - Increase your grip strength.
-If you can’t grip the pullup bar you’ll never actually pull yourself over it!
-Building your grip and back strength goes hand in hand luckily.
+If you can’t grip the pullup bar, you’ll never pull yourself over it!
+Building your grip and back strength goes hand in hand, luckily.